Physics of optical holography: Items required

 The exposure time required to record the hologram depends on the laser power available, on the particular medium used and on the size and nature of the object(s) to be recorded, just as in conventional photography.
 This determines the stability requirements.
 Exposure times of several minutes are typical when using quite powerful gas lasers and silver halide emulsions.
 All the elements within the optical system have to be stable to fractions of a μm over that period.
 It is possible to make holograms of much less stable objects by using a pulsed laser which produces a large amount of energy in a very short time (μs or less).
 These systems have been used to produce holograms of live people.
 A holographic portrait of Dennis Gabor was produced in 1971 using a pulsed ruby laser.

 Thus, the laser power, recording medium sensitivity, recording time and mechanical and thermal stability requirements are all interlinked.
 Generally, the smaller the object, the more compact the optical layout, so that the stability requirements are significantly less than when making holograms of large objects.

 Another very important laser parameter is its coherence.
 This can be envisaged by considering a laser producing a sine wave whose frequency drifts over time; the coherence length can then be considered to be the distance over which it maintains a single frequency.
 This is important because two waves of different frequencies do not produce a stable interference pattern.
 The coherence length of the laser determines the depth of field which can be recorded in the scene.
 A good holography laser will typically have a coherence length of several meters, ample for a deep hologram.

 The objects that form the scene must, in general, have optically rough surfaces so that they scatter light over a wide range of angles.
 A specularly reflecting (or shiny) surface reflects the light in only one direction at each point on its surface, so in general, most of the light will not be incident on the recording medium.
 A hologram of a shiny object can be made by locating it very close to the recording plate.

 Hologram classifications

 There are three important properties of a hologram which are defined in this section.
-A given hologram will have one or other of each of these three properties, e.g. an amplitude modulated, thin, transmission hologram, or a phase modulated, volume, reflection hologram.
+A given hologram will have one or the other of each of these three properties, e.g. an amplitude modulated, thin, transmission hologram, or a phase modulated, volume, reflection hologram.